 4. After every trip in saltwater, douse every inch of fiberglass with freshwater regardless of how dirty it may or may not be.
 Then, douse it again.
 Otherwise, when the saltwater dries it leaves crystals behind.
 These crystals can magnify the sun's rays, and UV light is the number-one enemy of wax—so leaving salt behind will rapidly speed up the wax’s break-down.

 5. Don’t forget to treat your rubrails.
 The black rubber looks dull if you ignore it, but a wipe-down with automotive tire cleaner will make the rubber’s blackness deep and rich.
 On the flip side, white rub rails really stand out when they shine along colored hullsides.
 Either way, providing contrast for the gel coat makes the hull look even shinier.

-6. Take the same attitude with chrome and brightwork.
-Make it shine, and it’ll help set off the hullside’s mirror-like finish.
+6. Take the same attitude with chrome, stainless-steel, and brightwork.
+Get some metal polish and make it shine, and it’ll help set off the hullside’s mirror-like finish.
 Let it remain dull, and it’ll detract from the boat’s overall looks.

 7. If you trailer your boat, after a trip down the road give the hullsides a wash-down with a soap containing some gentle de-greasers (citrus-based ones, like Star brite Super Orange, are ideal).
 Warning: start this wash-down with a thorough blast from the hose, and make sure all that nasty road grime gets sluiced away before you start scrubbing.
 Otherwise, that grit will chew right through your wax job.